 By more systematically reviewing relevant theories, we are challenging and refining the provisional conclusions we came to about what is most likely to help people doing improvement.
 Where we discover our approach is consistent with evidence about how people learn and improve, this work helps us – and individual members – articulate the rationale for investing time and resources in Q.

-The team at NHS Horizon will be producing a resource toolkit that captures different learning theories for you to apply in your own improvement work.
-This will be published over the coming weeks.
-To receive a copy when it’s available please fill in your details below.
+The team at NHS Horizon has produced a report capturing different learning theories for you to apply in your own improvement work.